sensboston/SmartBlind/README.md

 I'll not provide any schematics 'cause it pretty simple: you need to connect direction and step pins of A4988 driver to ESP32, also don't forget to connect IR receiver data pin to controller, what's all.
 You need to power A4988 driver and IR board from ESP32 3.3V or use 5V from the step-down converter (listed in BOM above).

-For the Google Assitant integration, initially I've chosen [Arduino IO+IFTTT](https://iotdesignpro.com/projects/google-assistant-controlled-led-using-ESP32-and-adafruit-io) but pushed later to switch to the [SinricPro](https://help.sinric.pro/pages/googlehome.html).
-I strongly recommend you to get rid of IFTTT because of poor support and bugness, and use Sinric Pro solution!
+For the Google Assistant integration, initially I've chosen [Arduino IO+IFTTT](https://iotdesignpro.com/projects/google-assistant-controlled-led-using-ESP32-and-adafruit-io) but pushed later to switch to the [SinricPro](https://help.sinric.pro/pages/googlehome.html).
+I strongly recommend you to get rid of IFTTT because of poor support and bugs, and use Sinric Pro solution!
 These guys are quick to respond, [available on the GitHub](https://github.com/sinricpro), and their software works as expected (and, overall, supposed to be!)

-By the way, for additional advantages of my implementation, I've added IR remotes support (as you can easly see on schematics and source code), so your family members without smart phones and not added to your Google Assistant account still can use "smart blind" by old fashioned wasy, with the standard remote (what I'm really appreciate - it's ability to re-use existing physical remote and do not add new one to your TV stand! :smile:)
+By the way, for additional advantages of my implementation, I've added IR remotes support (as you can easily see on schematics and source code), so your family members without smart phones and not added to your Google Assistant account still can use "smart blind" by old fashioned wasy, with the standard remote (what I'm really appreciate - it's ability to re-use existing physical remote and do not add new one to your TV stand! :smile:)

 Here are some pics of hardware implementation.
-Initially I've tought to cover motor by cutted white polyesther tube but desided later to do not waste money (darn HomeDepot is way to expensive, even for small shit).
+Initially I've thought to cover motor by cutted white polyester tube but decided later to do not waste more money (darn HomeDepot is way to expensive, even for small shit).

 ![20210915_140346](https://user-images.githubusercontent.com/1036158/134110373-5897b7f9-7d4d-437c-8361-a0b7c665e1c9.jpg)